 - to identify you and process your application

-- to manage the recruitment process, assess and confirm your suitability for employment and decide whether or not to offer you a job
+- to manage the recruitment process, assess and confirm your candidacy and decide whether or not to offer you a job

-- to fulfil our legal and regulatory obligations, including establishing, exercising or defending legal claims
+- to fulfil our legal and regulatory obligations, including reporting obligations and in connection with potential or actual legal or regulatory proceedings or investigations

 - to communicate with you and provide information requested by you, and (where relevant) to repay approved expenses incurred as part of our recruitment processes

-- to determine if we need to make reasonable adjustments to the recruitment process for candidates who have a disability,
+- to determine if we need to make reasonable accommodations for candidates who are disabled and have need for such

 - to fulfil our obligations under diversity and equal opportunities regulations, and to monitor the effectiveness of our diversity efforts